Please visit Dates & Fees for more session dates

 - Board operations: Understand the broader context in which boards operate and the responsibilities that come with a board mandate.

 - Knowledge and competencies: Gain an overview of the knowledge and competencies expected from directors in today’s environment

 - Director-specific skills: Develop the specialised skills that contribute to the creation of an effectively performing board culture

 - Ability to challenge executives: Enhance your ability to challenge executives through positive exchanges focused on the key issues that underpin corporate performance

 The International Directors Programme is designed for chairs and non-executive directors of listed and private corporations, government agencies and organisations, and non-profits.
-It is also aimed at CEOs, COOs, CFOs and other C-suite executives, as well as family members and controlling shareholders of boards of large family companies.
-Senior professionals from the institutional investment community and senior partners of professional firms who serve boards can also benefit from the programme.
+It is also aimed at CEOs, COOs, CFOs and other C-suite executives, as well as family members and controlling shareholders of boards of family companies.

-Participants must demonstrate that they possess the credibility and competences required to assume board-level responsibilities, and have sufficient exposure to board matters to fully benefit from and contribute to a programme that involves role-play, simulations and exchanges with other participants.
+Participants must have a minimum of one year of experience sitting on a board so that they can fully benefit from and contribute to a programme that involves role-play, simulations and exchanges with other participants.

 Founding partners: PWC, Institut Luxembourgeois des Administrateurs, Russell Reynolds, Singapore Institute of Directors

 A global network and expertise in governance

 Following the completion of the International Directors Programme, participants receive the INSEAD Certificate in Corporate Governance.
 The certification is designed to be a global credential for board members operating internationally – the first of its kind offered by an academic institution.
 In addition, certificate holders can become a part of the INSEAD alumni community.